 The Art Department benefits from having excellent accommodation.
-It located in its own building, Hartley House.
+It is located in its own building, Hartley House.
 There are four large, well-equipped studios spread over two floors, all benefiting from excellent natural light.
-One studio provides very generous personal spaces and is used purely for A-level pupils.
+One studio provides very generous personal spaces and is used purely for A level pupils.
 In addition to the practical studio spaces we have a digital media suite.

 We offer a variety of additional learning opportunities such as trips to galleries and places of cultural interest both within the UK and Europe.
-Recent trips have included visits to The Tate Gallery Liverpool and the bi-annual residential visit to Rome.
+Recent trips have included visits to London galleries such as Tate Modern, National Gallery and National Portrait Gallery.
+There is also a biannual residential visit to Rome.
 We encourage guest speakers and visiting artists into the department and we have recently had artists such as Alan Birch and Mark Demsteader work with our pupils.

 A rich programme of extra-curricular opportunities are available for each year group.
 For Years 7-9 there are a wide selection of lunch time activities to choose from, including, art club, digital art club and comic club.
 There are regular after school sessions for GCSE and A level pupils and they are also able to work on their portfolios or attend personal tutorials during lunchtimes.
 GCSE and A level pupils also have the opportunity to attend an open studio day during the Easter holidays.

 We regularly celebrate our pupils work throughout school and in June we hold an annual Summer exhibition where all examination classes display their work in a gallery setting.
 Our pupils have successfully exhibited their work in prestigious online exhibitions such as the Saatchi Gallery online exhibition and The Royal Academy Summer A level exhibition.